ipdk-io/networking-recipe/docs/development-update-22.44.md

 For DPDK builds, we have replaced `gnmi_cli` with `gnmi-ctl`, which is the new name for the modified version of gnmi_cli that was part of P4-OVS.

+For Tofino builds, we install the unmodified version of `gnmi_cli`.

 ## Known Issues